 Content © The Birth Rites Collection.
 Not for profit company Ltd by guarantee no: 5805902

-Birth Rites Collection Summer School will introduce you to the art collection and facilitate a dialogue between you, your practice and the artworks.
-The course will be led by Helen Knowles, BRC Curator and artist and Hermione Wiltshire, artist and lecturer in photography at the Royal College of Art.
-We will encourage you to curate your own responses to the artworks in the collection, through a variety of media, exploring the themes addressed by them, introduce different perspectives from special guest speakers and chair in-depth discussions that address aesthetics, ethics and practices of the visual discourse of birth.
+Birth Rites Collection Online Summer School is a unique 5-day programme of lectures, workshops, seminars and one-to-one tutorials.
+It will introduce you to the art collection via a pre-recorded video tour and facilitate a dialogue between you, your practice and the artworks.
+The course is led by Helen Knowles, BRC Curator and artist, Hermione Wiltshire, artist and Senior Lecturer at the Royal College of Art.
+They will help you to articulate responses to the art collection in a supportive zoom environment.

 If you are a midwife, academic, curator, artist, medic, health professional, art historian or policy advisor, you will enter the course with your own skill set and finish, with a bespoke multi-media pack of visual, textual, auditory and filmic material, each your own responses to art on birth, to be used thereafter in your own future work.

 Workshops include shooting and editing short films on mobile phones, creating a sound work, and reflecting on the themes through visual and written material.
 We will introduce different perspectives from international guest speakers and chair in-depth discussions that address aesthetics, ethics and the visual discourses of birth.

 -How the collection informs and unpacks different perspectives from midwifery, medicine and education, and its potential to change practice and policy.